FloppyDisco/marauders-map/README.md

 ### Using

--   Press your keybinding to open a specific Page on you Map.
+-   Press your keybinding to open a specific Page on your Map.

 -   The Spells on this Page are immediately available; however, you will notice the Map does not open immediately.